raspberrypilearning/sensing-science/lesson-3/worksheet.md

   ![import1](images/import.png)

 - Import the second set of results and again use the pipe symbol to separate each column of results.
-This time append the rows to the current sheet.
+This time, append the rows to the current sheet.

   ![import2](images/import2.png)

 - You will now have two sets of results on the same sheet.
-Copy and paste the second set of results and tidy up the column heading and remove rows no longer needed.
+Copy and paste the second set of results, tidy up the column headings, and remove rows no longer needed.

   ![results1](images/results.png)
   ![results2](images/new_results.png)